raphtown/academic-kickstart/content/home/experience.md

   location = "California"
   date_start = "2012-06-01"
   date_end = "2012-08-01"
-  description = """Taught Machine Structure course to section and lab of 30 undergraduates.
+  description = """Taught Machine Structures course to section and lab of 30 undergraduates.
 Guest lectured on MapReduce to class of 100."""

 +++